pass-the-salt/pass-the-salt.github.io/content/english/practical/_index.md

 - They are served at the start and half of each morning and afternoon.

 ## Mid day lunchs
+- Mid day lunchs are **not provided** by the organisation.
-You'll be able to find lunchtime refreshments around the school (from 5 to 20min) from traditional restaurants to street food restaurants from all over the world.
+- You'll be able to find lunchtime refreshments around the school (from 5 to 20min) from traditional restaurants to street food restaurants from all over the world.
+- **Mid day break** lasts **1h50 on Wednesday** July 2 and **2h00 on Thursday** July 3

 ## Social event
 - We will communicate during the event the social event location.